gruns/blagoblag/content/blog/2013/oct/2/thoughts-lavabit.rst

 Access to Lavabit's private key would allow someone with the raw internet traffic (which presumably the FBI, had access to) to decrypt and read *any* user's emails before they reached Lavabit's servers.
-Simply put, this was a warrant issued in flagrant violation of the United State Constitution.
+Simply put, this was a warrant issued in flagrant violation of the United States Constitution.

 The fact that Lavabit refused to cooperate with the government's original order in no way gave them the right to apply (or be granted) the follow up order.